Atmika293/Gesture-Controlled-Video-Game-Playing/README.md

 [2] S. Bambach, S. Lee, D. J. Crandall and C. Yu, "Lending A Hand: Detecting Hands and Recognizing Activities in Complex Egocentric Interactions," 2015 IEEE International Conference on Computer Vision (ICCV), Santiago, 2015, pp. 1949-1957.

 [3] Khan, Aisha Urooj and Ali Borji.
 “Analysis of Hand Segmentation in the Wild.”
 2018 IEEE/CVF Conference on Computer Vision and Pattern Recognition (2018): 4710-4719

+[4] Howard, Jeremy, and Sylvain Gugger.
+“Fastai: A Layered API for Deep Learning.”
+Information 11.2 (2020): 108.
+Crossref.
+Web.